chris-simpkins/Community.Citrix.LogonSim.MP/README.md

 Depending on whether the script runs successfully, an exit code will be returned which the SCOM monitor interprets as either a pass or a fail on the availability of Citrix.

-Further details on the scripts execution steps can be found found in Step 2 of the "Getting Started" section.
+Further details on the script execution steps can be found found in Step 2 of the "Getting Started" section.

 ## Getting started